GeertRoks/HardwareAnalyzer/doc/LOG.md

 April 11th:
   - Thought about what I wanted to do for this project and wrote this in the README.md.
   - Created this LOG.md.

+April 14th:
+  - Fixed the Makefile.
+Project compiles now.
+  - Makefile still needs to be recursive.

+April 16th:
+  - Pitched my idea in front of class.
+Got a green light.
+  - Figured some things out about the implicit and pattern rules of Makefiles and the use for them.

+April 17th - 20th:
+  - Still struggling with the makefile and the project structure I have.
+I'm turning the internet upside down in the hopes to find a good example or useful tips.